I'm a licensed Marriage & Family Therapist (MFT) in Virginia.

-I'm a trained facilitator for PREPARE/ENRICH, a specially designed program for premarital and marital counseling and relationship enrichment.
+I'm a trained facilitator for PREPARE/ENRICH, a specially designed program for premarital and marriage counseling and relationship enrichment.

 Couples and marriage counseling are my passions and I absolutely love being a relationship therapist!
 And when you're in my care, I consider it a great privilege to help you along your life's journey.

 Therefore, our social networks must always be considered as a part of the treatment process whether you're in individual, couples, or family therapy.

 My clinical approach is always tailored to my client's specific needs.
 I encourage everyone to play an active role in their treatment and give feedback.

 I use several clinical models including: Bowen Family Therapy, Cognitive Behavioral Therapy, Emotionally-Focused Therapy, and Solution-Focused Therapy.